brainlife/warehouse/docs/_pages/helloworld.md

 chmod +x main
 ```

-Following part in `main` instruct PBS and/or slurm job manager to request certain number of nodes / process-per-node.
+Following part in `main` instructs PBS (or slurm job manager) to request certain number of nodes / process-per-node.
+It's not necessary if you are not planning to run your app via PBS scheduler.

 ```
 #PBS -l nodes=1:ppn=1
 #PBS -l walltime=00:05:00
 ```

-You can receive input parameters from Brain-Life through a JSON file called `config.json` which is created by Brain-Life at runtime.
+You can receive input parameters from Brain-Life through a JSON file called `config.json` which is created by Brain-Life when the app is executed through Brain-Life.

 Following lines parses the `config.json` using a command line tool called `jq` and pass it to the main part of the application `main.py`.

 ```
 #parse config.json for input parameters